John R. Bryant

-John R. Bryant was a political leader in North Carolina.
+John R. Bryant was an American political leader in North Carolina.
 He was elected to represent Halifax County in the North Carolina House of Representatives in 1870 and 1872.
-He served in the North Carolina Senate during the 1874 and 1876-1877 terms.
+He served in the North Carolina Senate during the 1874 and 1876–1877 terms.
 He was one of five African Americans serving during that term.
+They were Hanson T. Hughes, George A. Mebane, William H. Moore, and William P. Mabson.

 He was succeeded in the North Carolina Senate by Henry Eppes.